Ensembl/plant-scripts/pangenes/README.md

     share a common identifier that links back to their original gene identifiers.
 A pangene set defines our current understanding of the total coding potential of a species and can assist in gene model curation, by providing a pool of possible gene models for assessment.

+## [Command line demo]

+Please check this [asciinema step-by-step demo](https://asciinema.org/a/W7xVe1112Fl8BImRB5ZW2MWE7) on how to install and run GET_PANGENES on a Debian/Ubuntu linux system.

 ## How it works